lyusantu/lyusantu.github.io/README.md

    cd blog
    ```

-2. Edit `Gemfile` to use whiteglass theme:
+2. Edit `Gemfile` to use lyusantu:

    ``` ruby
    gem "jekyll-whiteglass"
    ```

-3. Edit `_config.yml` to use whiteglass theme and its plugins:
+3. Edit `_config.yml` to use lyusantu and its plugins:

    ``` yaml
    theme: jekyll-whiteglass